Marbella holiday with Kids

 Dining with Kids

-When it comes to dining with children, it can be difficult to keep them amused while you enjoy your meal.
+When it comes to dining with children, it can be difficult to keep them amused while you enjoy a slightly longer meal.
 The obvious choice is to head to the beach so that the kids can play in the sand and there are some fabulous chiringuitos all along the coast where you can eat and watch your children at the same time.
 The beaches to the East of Marbella are a good place to go as the water is shallow.
 There are also some great chiringuitos by the Puerto Deportivo in Marbella which are close to climbing frames.

 If however, you’ve had enough of the beach then there are also numerous restaurants with things to entertain the kids.
-Da Bruno a Cabopino has it’s own play area with climbing frame and the menu is vast with much to choose from; Hard Rock Cafe is always a favourite with slightly older children who can enjoy all of the memorabilia on the walls and their kids menu is cheap; and Los Arcos which is more of a bar but does offer some dishes and it has a large play area at the back with ample seating for parents to watch their children.
+Da Bruno a Cabopino has it’s own play area with climbing frame and the menu is vast with much to choose from; Hard Rock Cafe is always a favourite with slightly older children who can enjoy all of the memorabilia on the walls and their kids menu is cheap; and Los Arcos located between San Pedro and Cancelada which is more of a bar but does offer some dishes and it has a large play area at the back with ample seating for parents to watch their children.

 Travelling to and From the Airport with Kids